-Residents are able to purchase a single visitor household parking permit, which is non-vehicle specific, to be displayed in a visitor's vehicle's windscreen.
+Residents are able to purchase a single visitor household parking permit, which is nonvehicle specific, to be displayed in a visitor's vehicle's windscreen.
 Residents can also purchase visitor parking credits which are virtual and can be purchased either via telephone, by SMS, or online.

-Visitor parking charges in all Controlled Parking Zones (CPZs) are available in three increments of: a £1.50 charge for up to 2 hours, a £3 charge for up to 4 hours, and a £4.50 charge for 'all-day' of stays over 4 hours.
+Visitor parking charges in all CPZs are available in increments of: a £1.50 charge for up to 2 hrs, £3 charge for up to 4 hrs, and a £4.50 charge for 'all-day' of stays over 4 hrs.